getstation/tapas/electron-1/README.md

 # Electron and injected APIs
-The objective of this challenge is to declare and implement an API on the Window object in an Electron application.
+The objective of this challenge is to declare and implement a new API on the Window object in an Electron application.

 ## Challenge
 Define `window.bx` global in the main window with the following signature: